 And a special wine extremely limited wine that is only made during stand-out vintages, the Solair combines one barrel from vines growing on their lower bench-land soils with a barrel produced from vines in their upper rocky terraces.

 Visits are typically with a family member or a friend of the family and include a walk through the vines to a scenic lookout.
 For a more intimate tour of their vineyards, not to mention stunning views of Mt.
 St. Helena and the rocky palisades which tower in the distance – consider a tour in a Polaris ATV (seats 5 passengers).
 During the tour you will stop and see the iconic tree that was used for the image on all their wines.
 Reservations are required.
+A Tesla charger is located on site.

-They maintain a Tesla electric vehicle charging station on site.
 For more information and to join their wine club, visit: www.jerichocanyonvineyard.com

 Leave a Reply